C++ vs. Rust: Hello World

 ./HelloWorld

-And the program should show:
+And the program output should be:

 Hello world

-Understanding how all of this worked
+Understanding how all of this works

 #include